List of Star Fox characters: Pigma Dengar

 is a pig who was one of the original members of the Star Fox team.
 He is a greedy pirate and mechanic with a twisted personality, who is willing to deceive others and does not care who he hurts so long as he is paid.
-Pigma is also sadistic as evidenced by his introductory quote from the Bolse level.
+Pigma is also sadistic, as evidenced by his introductory quote from the Bolse level.
 Said to be a researcher under Andross' direct supervision during his time at the Corneria Defense Force Scientific Research Institute, he eventually schemes with Andross to betray the Star Fox team, causing the presumed death of James McCloud.
-Afterwards, he persuades Wolf to create and lead the Star Wolf team, secretly manipulating him and his team in accordance to Andross' orders.
+Afterwards, he persuades Wolf to create and lead the Star Wolf team, secretly manipulating him and his team in accordance with Andross' orders.
 When fighting Star Fox in Star Fox 64, Pigma targets Peppy due to their previously having been teammates.
-Pigma is also said to have created the Star Fox team emblem, as well as (in collaboration with Andross) custom engineering the Wolfen for the Star Wolf team to utilize.
+Pigma is also said to have created the Star Fox team emblem, as well as, in collaboration with Andross, custom engineering the Wolfen for the Star Wolf team to utilize.

-Pigma is later forcibly fired from Star Wolf by Wolf O'Donnell for his greed and treachery.
-He attempts to profit off a Memory Cube in Star Fox: Assault.
-As a result of his greed, he undergoes Aparoid assimilation which fuses him with a spacecraft.
-Fox McCloud defeats him, causing him to explode.
-He nonetheless returns and serves as a boss in Star Fox Command, revealing that he survived the previous encounter as a cube-shaped cyborg.
+Pigma is later fired from Star Wolf by Wolf O'Donnell for his greed and treachery.
+He attempts to profit off an Aparoid Memory Cube in Star Fox: Assault.
+As a result of his greed, he undergoes Aparoid assimilation, which fuses him with a spacecraft, before Fox McCloud defeats him, causing him to explode.
+He returns and serves as a boss in Star Fox Command, revealing that he survived the previous encounter as a cube-shaped cyborg.
 Whether the player encounters him depends on decisions made during gameplay.

 According to Star Fox Zero, Pigma Dengar managed to volunteer as a member of Star Fox shortly before betraying the team.
 In Star Fox Guard, he is shown to have some degree of mechanical expertise.
+He appears in the Super Smash Bros. series as a collectable trophy.
+In Star Fox 2, Pigma remains a member of Star Wolf.

-In the English version of Star Fox: Assault, Pigma is voiced by Lev Liberman.
-He was voiced by Daisuke Gōri in the early Japanese versions, and Tsuguo Mogami in the Japanese version of Star Fox 64 3D, Star Fox Zero and Star Fox Guard.
+In English, Pigma was voiced by David Frederick White in Star Fox 64 (1997) and all subsequent games since 2011, except for Star Fox: Assault, where he was voiced by Lev Liberman.
+He was voiced by Daisuke Gōri in the early Japanese versions, and Tsuguo Mogami in the Japanese version of Star Fox 64 3D, Star Fox Zero, and Star Fox Guard.
+Mick Lauer voices the character in the 2026 remake.

 In the Japanese version of Star Fox 64, Pigma speaks in the Kansai dialect.
 His last name refers to the way people who speak in Kansai often end their sentences with "dengar".
 The name, "Pigma", is a spin on the word dogma, pointing to his antidogmatic nature.